 Dysthymia (neurotic/reactive depression) is a chronic, mild depressive state persisting for months or years.
 It is more common in females with an average age of onset in late third decade.
 An episode of major depression may sometimes become super-imposed on an underlying neurotic depression.
-This is known as "double depression".
+This is known as 'double depression'.

-Endogenous Reactive (a) Caused by factors within the individual Caused by stressful events. (b) Premorbid personality: cyclothymic or dysthymic Premorbid personality: anxious or obsessive (c) Early morning awakening (late insomnia) Difficulty in falling asleep (early insomnia) (d) Patient feels more sad in the morning Patient feels more sad in the evening.

-(e) Feels better when alone.
-Feels better when in a group Usually psychomotor agitation and no other psychotic features. (g) Relapses are common Relapses are uncommon (h) ECT and antidepressants are used for management Psychotherapy and antidepressants are used for management. (i) Insight is absent Insight is present
+Endogenous Reactive (a) Caused by factors within the Caused by stressful events. individual (b) Premorbid personality: Premorbid personality: anxious or cyclothymic or dysthymic obsessive (c) Early morning awakening (late Difficulty in falling asleep (early insomnia) insomnia) (d) Patient feels more sad in the Patient feels more sad in the evening. morning (e) Feels better when alone.
+Feels better when in a group (f) Psychotic features like Usually psychomotor agitation and psychomotor retardation, suicidal no other psychotic features. tendencies, delusions etc are common (g) Relapses are common Relapses are uncommon (h) ECT and antidepressants are used Psychotherapy and antidepressants for management are used for management. (i) Insight is absent Insight is present